 4. How is “reliable” different from “predictable”?

-“Predictable” means you know what to expect, but it doesn’t always carry the trust element.
+“Predictable” means you know what to expect, but it doesn’t always include the trust element.
 “Reliable” means you can count on it to deliver consistently and well.